fpcorso/data-blog/content/python-venv-requirements.md

 But, imagine if you have someone else working on the project and they also install pandas.
 Or, maybe you are deploying your project to Netlify or are using Docker.
 How do you make sure the right dependencies get installed and the correct version?

-With requirements.txt, you can list all the packages that are required for your project and as well what version is needed.
+With requirements.txt, you can list all the required packages for your project and what version is needed.
 If you are familiar with NPM or Composer, you may have seen a similar concept in their package.json or composer.json files.

 ## Creating your requirements.txt